A Level Geography

 Two students working together

 This is a challenging and rewarding subject that encourages critical thinking, analytical skills, and problem-solving.
 You will be expected to engage with complex global issues and evaluate the implications of human actions on the planet’s future.
 The course promotes both independent study and collaborative learning, allowing students to develop the skills necessary to succeed in higher education and beyond.
+You will also have access to fieldwork equipment including GPS devices, soil testing kits, and river flow meters for practical outdoor investigations.

 Content Overview